-Eyes not even open yet, the mysterious foursome came with no note, no supplies and an unknown beginning to their precious little lives.
+Eyes not even open yet, the mysterious foursome came with no note and no supplies.
+It was an unknown beginning to their precious little lives.

 Shelter staff usually work with local foster groups or individuals to provide the constant care neonatal babies require.
 Unfortunately in this case their time was running out.